 Another issue facing student veterans is the availability or affordability of technology, most of which is needed to attend classes or handle coursework.
 Tom mentioned that Coastline was the first college to partner with Heroes Deserve Help, a nonprofit that refurbishes computers and other necessary tech for student veterans.

 “I had student veterans trying to do essays on their phone because they didn’t have a laptop,” says Tom and the partnership between Coastline’s Veterans Resource Centers and Heroes Deserve Help solved that issue, providing “over 2,000 laptops, printers, and monitors” in just four years.

 “We’re trying to focus on setting student veterans up for success,” says Tom.
 “I always tell student veterans when I’m talking to them: ‘you focus on your classes.
 All the other peripheral stuff, you let us take care of that so you can focus on your classes.’
 Because ultimately that’s how they’re going to be successful.”

 Tom himself says “everything rises and falls on leadership” when referring to his time serving in Korea’s DMZ at Camp Stanton, and the same can be said of all institutions, including academic ones.
 Michael talked specifically about Tom’s leadership of Veterans Resources, and his role guiding individual veterans as well as championing the rights veterans have access to overall.

-Connecting with other people is the kind of activity and resource we all need, and for veterans it’s about engaging with those who have similar experiences and thought processes, who have gone through the training, the chain-of-command, and have participated in those community spaces.
+Connecting with other people is the kind of activity and resource we all need, and for veterans, it’s about engaging with those who have similar experiences and thought processes, who have gone through the training, the chain of command, and have participated in those community spaces.
 “We’re used to dealing with a lot,” finishes Tom.
 “But at some point we need help.”
-And that’s what Coastline programs and Veterans Resource Centers aims to do, and what we can all do this Veterans Day.
+And that’s what Coastline programs and Veterans Resource Centers aim to do, and what we can all do this Veterans Day.